 Take monthly measurements.
 If your numbers are increasing, then this is a good sign you’re training is producing positive results.

-You’ll need a flexible tape measure (link for cheapest price).
+You’ll need a flexible tape measure.
 They can be delivered quickly and cheaply from Amazon.

 However, this method doesn’t differentiate between fat and muscle gains.
 So it’s important to combine this data with the other signs in this article.